-Since the number of grains of sand on the earth is estimated to be around $110^{25}$, this is a big number!
+Since the number of grains of sand on the earth is estimated to be around $110^{25}$ , this is a big number!

-1.3.
-Related Discrete Variables
+5.1.3 Related Discrete Variables

 We also need to distinguish between discrete variables and related discrete variables.
 Often two discrete variables are related, i.e. the discrete values are somehow tied to each other.
 For example, suppose we wish to select a pipe, described by the thickness and diameter, from among a set of standard sizes.
 This makes thickness and diameter discrete.
-It also makes them related, because certain values of thickness are matched to certain diameters and viceversa.
+They will also likely be related, because certain values of thickness are matched to certain diameters and vice-versa.
 In general, as diameters increase, the available values for thickness increase as well.
 Material properties also represent related discrete variables.
 When we pick a certain material, the modulus, density, yield strength, etc. are also set.
 These material properties are related to each other.
 We cannot match, for example, the density of aluminum with the modulus for steel.
 When we have related discrete variables, we have discrete variables that fix the values of several variables at once.

-2. Discrete Optimization with Branch and Bound
+5.2 Discrete Optimization with Branch and Bound

-2.1.
-Description of Branch and Bound Algorithm
+5.2.1 Description of General Branch and Bound Algorithm

-A classical method for handling discrete problem is called Branch and Bound.
+A classical method for handling discrete problems is called Branch and Bound.
 The word "branch" refers to a tree structure that is built.
 The word "bound" refers to an estimate of the objective function which is used to prune the tree.
-Branch and Bound requires that we have an efficient continuous optimization algorithm, which is called many times during the course of the discrete optimization.
+Branch and Bound requires that we have an efficient continuous optimization algorithm (we start by modeling the variables as continuous), which is called many times during the course of developing the discrete solution.
+Some definitions are in order.